petebrew/dccd-webui/INSTALL.md

 So far, no other configurations have been tested.

-__Note that you should NOT put this application on a production server 'as-is' because it contains static content and links specific for the DCCD that is allready made publicly available at http://dendro.dans.knaw.nl__
+__Note that you should NOT put this application on a production server 'as-is' because it contains static content and links specific for the DCCD that is already made publicly available at http://dendro.dans.knaw.nl__

 1.1	Overview of DCCD